Table of Contents

 What Is a 50 Amp Generator and Why Should I Buy One?

 A 50 Amp generator is basically a generator with a receptacle that allows you to draw 50 Amp of current.
+It is specifically designed to cater to the power demands of larger appliances and systems, making it an excellent choice for powering RVs, travel trailers, and other heavy-duty applications.

 In essence, a 50 Amp hookup has 2 independent hotlines providing 50 amps each, for a total of 100 amps or 12,000 watts (50*2*120).
 This is over 3 times the amount of power that you’d get from a 30 amp outlet – 3,600 watts (30*1*120).